JattKisaan/campd-visualizer/README.md

 The data is made public in uncompressed `csv` files.
 This is a poor choice, as the entirety of the data totals to about 200GB, which is only 9GB when zipped.
-Therefore, the scipt located in
+Therefore, the script located in

     campd_visualizer/scripts/get_campd_data.py